AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.2.0/pdf-extract-api/howtos/index.md

 ## How It Works

 PDF Extract uses AI/ML technology to identify and categorize the various objects within documents – such as paragraphs, lists, headings, tables, and images – and extract the text, formatting, and associated document structural information which is then delivered in a resulting JSON file.
 Extracted table data can optionally be delivered within .CSV or .XLSX files, and extracted images are delivered as .PNG files.
-For additional information, please refer to [PDF Extract API white paper](https://adobe.sharepoint.com/:w:/s/DCPM/EQUrHgYanq5Iq9PR0XwRIfsBI6uBOu5iG1nRB0t_7amJYA?email=cfrench%40adobe.com&e=JFgscn)
+For additional information, please refer to <a href="../../../overview/pdf/Adobe_PDF_Extract_API_Technical_Brief.pdf" target="_blank">PDF Extract API white paper</a>

 ## Runtime in-memory authentication